 The participatory governance and communication structures outlined in the Governance Handbook 2017-2018 supported the College's recently updated Integrated Planning model and the college mission.
-The College Council assessed this college participatory governance structure during spring 2018 and implemented revisions for the 2018-2019 Governance Handbook.
+College Council assessed this college participatory governance structure during spring 2018 and implemented revisions for the 2018-2019 Governance Handbook.

-As part of the ongoing cycle of improvement, the college assessed the participatory governance structure during the spring semester of 2019, 2020, 2021, 2022, and 2024.
-Since the college implemented a new structure in 2019, we were constantly re-evaluating our structure.
-In 2022, we were able to return to our two-year review cycle of participatory governance.
+As part of the ongoing cycle of improvement, the college assessed the participatory governance structure during spring 2019, 2020, 2021, and spring 2022.

 The Governance Handbook was updated each spring with changes effective the following fall semester.
-The current Governance Handbook 2024-2026 reflects the most recent modifications.
-The next formal review will be during spring 2026.
-However, this being a living document, updates will be made as needed to support the needs of the college.
+The current Governance Handbook 2022-2024 reflects the most recent modifications.
+Now that the governance process has been reviewed several years in a row, the college will move to a two-year review cycle.
+The next formal review will be during spring 2024.
+However, this is a living document and updates will be made as needed to support the needs of the college.
 Any changes to the Governance Handbook will be noted in Appendix D.